Houdini 20.5 Nodes Dynamics nodes

 Time Scale

-Specifies the scale value (multiplier) for the time step used by the solver.
-This can create bullet-time like effects where the physics of the Bullet solver run at a different rate than the Houdini playbar.
-A value of 2 will cause objects to fall twice as fast, and a value of 0.1 will slow them to a tenth of the speed.
+The scale value (multiplier) for the time step used by the solver.
+This can create bullet time-like effects where the physics of the Bullet solver runs at a different rate than the Houdini playbar.
+A value of 2 causes objects to fall twice as fast, and a value of 0.1 slows them down to a tenth of the speed.
 This parameter can be animated.

 Number of Substeps